 Before you can add content to your Events, you will need to upload tracks to your station library.
 Tracks don’t necessarily need to be music.
 You can also upload pre-recorded spoken word tracks such as interviews, station jingles, podcasts, etc.

 To get started uploading Tracks, click on the Media tab on the left side of the Live365 interface, then choose the Upload Tracks option.
 Live365 only supports the upload of .mp3 and .m4a audio formats.
+We recommend that you upload tracks with 128kbps.

 Choose Tracks from your computer or external hard drive to upload.
 These will be stored in your station’s media library and ONLY be available to you.
 (At this time, Live365 does not have a shared music library.
 This is a feature we hope to add very soon.)